Amazon Marketplace

 AVN are annual negotiations between 1P vendors and Amazon over selling prices, delivery terms, and advertising budgets.
 These negotiations significantly impact profitability and strategies.
 AVNs are a formal opportunity for vendors to improve their terms.

-Open term pageAVS
+Open glossary pageAVS

 Amazon Vendor Service